yqcaogit/AMBER-Membrane_protein_PBRC/README.md

 # AMBER-Membrane_protein_PBRC
-Tutorial on the setup of the Purple Bacteria Reaction Center (PBRC, 3i4d) membrane protein with charmm-gui
+Tutorial on the setup of the Purple Bacteria Reaction Center (PBRC, 3i4d) membrane protein with charmm-gui (Note: remember the JOB ID, you can redo from any step with Job Retriever)

 charmm-gui membrane-builder website:https://www.charmm-gui.org/?doc=input/membrane.bilayer